 It was December of 2015.
 As I was riding a camel through the Negev desert across the land that my ancestors once walked, surrounded by 43 other queer Jewish peers, I finally felt a sense of community and belonging unlike any other.

 I was five years old when I heard the word “Holocaust” for the first time.
 I remember seeing the botched black ink of random numbers lining my grandfather’s forearm only a couple of times.
-I did not understand why he would wear long sleeve shirts in 90-degree weather.
+My five-year-old self did not understand why he would wear long sleeve shirts in 90-degree weather.
 I did not think twice about the scar on his hand or why he could never tighten his hand into a fist.
 My dad explained, “your grandfather and his family were sent to this terrible place when he was younger and he was forced to say bye to everyone he loved because they were Jewish.”

 I vividly remember my grandfather greeting me at the front door of his four-family apartment in Brooklyn with a big hug and smile on his face, exclaiming, “my little ketzile!”
 After making dinner for me, he would prepare a cup of hot chocolate and flatten out the set of dominoes across his kitchen table.
 We would sit in silence as we connected domino pieces for hours, simply enjoying each other’s company.
 From time to time, he would break the silence and explain how important family is.
 “Always keep your faith and be the best person you can be for yourself, God, and your family,” he would say.